 - team building and pre-trip donation packing party @ 11 a.m., Saturday, February 2 (enjoy Dominican SANCOCHO)

-You have already paid your $400 deposit.
-You need to have $1,100 of your funds in by December 16 so we can make our final airfare payment, and the remainder of your funds in by January 13 so we can make our final payment to GO and purchase our medical and team supplies.
-Please plan your fundraisers accordingly, and contact Jaime if you have concerns.
+You have already paid your deposit.
+You need to have [amount coming soon] of your funds in by [date coming soon] so we can make our final airfare payment, and the remainder of your funds in by [date coming soon] so we can make our final payment to GO and purchase our medical and team supplies.
+Please plan your fundraisers accordingly, and contact Lindsay if you have concerns.
 If you are interested in team fundraising activities, let Yinette know.

 The packing list is curated with years of experience and includes links for the mosquito net and portable fan trip veterans recommend.
 Give yourself enough time to order items hard to find in stores (like mosquito nets).